 Mendelson Wines.
-Proprietor Richard Mendelson is a man of many talents – lawyer, real estate broker, wine maker, artist, professor and author.
+Proprietor Richard Mendelson is a man of many talents – lawyer, real estate broker, wine maker, artist (metal sculptures), professor and author.
+He wrote Appellation Napa Valley – a historical and in depth look at the creation of several of Napa Valley’s sub appellation (based on his legal with these sub AVA’s).
 Richard was introduced to fine wines while working for a Burgundy based wine shipper in the 1970’s.
 Wine has become an integral part of his life since then – playing an important role in a number of his professional interests and personal passions.

 Richard and his wife Marilyn first visited the Napa Valley in 1979 and then moved here in 1986.
 Richard has practiced wine law for many years from his office in downtown Napa with Dickenson, Peatman & Fogarty – and counts a number of Napa’s most well-respected wine organizations as clients including the Napa Valley Vintners Association and Winegrowers of Napa Valley.